glciampaglia/unshorten-fast/README.md

 - `--cache-redis`: Use Redis cache instead of an in-memory dictionary.
 This allows to reuse cache across multiple usages.
 - `--debug`: Enable debug logging.
+- `--cache-redis-host`: Connect to this host when using Redis (default: localhost)
+- `--cache-redis-port`: Connect to this port when using Redis (default: 6379)
+- `--cache-redis-db`: Connect to this db when using Redis (default: 0)

 ## Examples